19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Attributes.md

 ## Spell Domain

 Every spell has a list of [Spell Domains](Spell%20Domains/{Spell%20Domains}.md) that represents the forces of magic from which the spell draws its power.
-You can only [Memorize](../Spellcasting/Spell%20Learning/Spell%20Memorization.md) spells that share one of your [Learned Domains](../Spellcasting/Spell%20Learning/Learned%20Domains.md).
+Your [Known Spells](../Spellcasting/Spell%20Learning/Known%20Spells.md) must share one of your [Learned Domains](../Spellcasting/Spell%20Learning/Learned%20Domains.md).

 ## Casting Time